nibi79/worxlandroid/README.md

 ##### cfgMultiZones
 If Multi Zones are supported, you are able to define 4 separate Zones and split working times by 10 to those.

 To ease Zone Configuration, you are able to set distance in meters where a specific Zone starts.
 Bearing in mind that you roughly shall know how many meters of cable have been used (without buffer).
-As second step you are able to set time in percent and split in parts of 10 between zones,

 | Channel   | Type | ChannelName |
 |------------|-----------|-----------|